 Planting seeds at the winter solstice.
 Outside in containers buried in the Ohio snows.
 Excuse me?

-Since it’s almost time for me to start winter sowing again, I thought I would explain my method of winter sowing.
+Since it’s past winter solstice and time for me to start winter sowing again, I thought I would explain this method of winter sowing.
 It is the no-fuss method for growing plants from seed and letting them grow as nature intends.

 When do we start?
-Our winter solstice here in the Northern Hemisphere was December 21 2017.
+Our winter solstice here in the Northern Hemisphere cam on December 21 2020.
 But check this site to see when your winter solstice occurs if you are in a different part of the world. http://www.timeanddate.com/calendar/winter-solstice.html You want to be ready to sow your seeds so that you’ll have plants all ready and hardened off in the spring, right?

 If you don’t believe it will work, just find a few random seeds you have around the garden such as coneflower or balloon flower.
 Plant them using this method and set them out on the porch in the snow.
 Don’t let them get knocked over or blown away, and see what happens in the spring.